xaviripo/bachelor-thesis/thesis/contents/1-preliminaries/2-hott.md

 ## Homotopy Type Theory

-A very brief introduction to type theory is given in this chapter, although maybe not deep enough to properly follow all the details in the theorem we want to study.
-The recommended reference material is the Homotopy Type Theory book (TODO move this to a reference footnote and explain a little about the project and the group).
+A very brief introduction to type theory is given in this chapter.
+Unfortunately, not every concept is explained as detailed as it is desirable.
+The recommended reference material is the Homotopy Type Theory book [@univalent_foundations_program_homotopy_2013].

 ### Types and terms